oveddan/posenet-for-installations/README.md

     yarn start-client

+#### To bundle as a distributable:

+Run the command to create an executable of the application and server:

+    yarn build-and-distributabe

+Copy client/posenet.exe and server/posenetServer.exe to the destination directory.

+*TODO:* add a flag that allows changing the target OS.

 ## Development

 If you want to develop the code, it is strongly recommended to use [VSCode](https://code.visualstudio.com/), as that